4xxi/skeleton/README.md

 ## Configuration

 Application configuration is stored in `.env` file.

+Run `cp .env.dist .env` to apply the default configuration for local installations.

 ### HTTP port
 If you have nginx or apache installed and using 80 port on host system you can either stop them before proceeding or